CONSTITUTION OF THE OAK GROVE HIGH SCHOOL BAND BOOSTERS

 Section 1.
 Membership in the Boosters shall be as follows:

-(a) Active: “Active” membership, which carries with it the privilege of full participation in Booster activities, including the right to vote and to hold elected or appointed offices, shall be extended to every parent or guardian of a student in the Oak Grove High School Band or any participant in the Oak Grove Colorguard Programs.
+(a) Active: “Active” membership, which carries with it the privilege of full participation in Booster activities, including the right to vote and to hold elected or appointed offices, shall be extended to every parent or guardian of a student in the Band or any participant in the Colorguard Programs.

-1) Any alumnus of the Oak Grove High School Band or Oak Grove Colorguard Programs.
+1) Any alumnus of the Band or Colorguard Programs.

-2) Any family member of an alumnus of the Oak Grove High School Band or Oak Grove Colorguard Programs.
+2) Any family member of an alumnus of the Band or Colorguard Programs.

 3) Any family member (non parent) of a student currently in the Band or Guard is considered an Alumni Booster member, but they shall not be accorded voice or vote in Boosters affairs.